eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 * The **Learn more about this agency** button in the [Duties](../duties/) section.
 * The **Learn more about this agency** link in the Agency contact information component of [How to apply](../how-to-apply)

-### Agency details
+### Agency Marketing Message

-This text appears in the lead paragraph of the agency modal and allows the agency to communicate what they do to the job seeker.
-This field was formerly known as "Agency Marketing Message".
+This text appears in the lead paragraph of the agency modal and allows the agency to communicate what the agency does to the job seeker.

+This field was not shown unless the Agency Marketing URL was also present.
+That is no longer the case.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">